Women In Mortgage

 Get Updates Delivered to Your Inbox

-Women in Mortgage Small Business Grant
+Women in Mortgage Small Business Grant Program

-The Spark small business grant will offer funding for expenses like marketing, technology, licensing, office expenses and more to offset the costs of opening a brokerage or growing their businesses.
+The Spark small business grant will offer funding support for expenses like marketing, technology, licensing, office expenses and more to offset the costs of opening a wholesale brokerage or growing their businesses.
 The grant also provides additional support from the Association of Independent Mortgage Experts (AIME) and the broker community to help the grant recipients build sustainable business models for any market environment.

 Recipients of the Spark small business grant will be assigned a mentor from AIME’s Women’s Mortgage Network to have a seasoned colleague in the field to seek advice from.
 Grant recipients will receive one year of AIME membership and access to the AIME Leadership Academy, which will cover a wide range of business practices including quarterly compliance processes, information for hiring and onboarding staff members, and scalable solutions for growing a brokerage.